-Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), limits the deductibility of certain compensation paid to the chief executive officer and each of the four other most highly compensated executives of a publicly-held corporation to \$1,000,000.
-In fiscal 2000, the Company did not pay "compensation" within the meaning of Section 162(m) to such executive officers in excess of \$1 million and does not believe it will do so in the near future.
+Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), limits the deductibility of certain compensation paid to the chief executive officer and each of the four other most highly compensated executives of a publicly-held corporation to \$1 million.
+In fiscal 2001, the Company did not pay "compensation" within the meaning of Section 162(m) to such executive officers in excess of \$1 million and does not believe it will do so in the near future.
 Therefore, the Company does not have a policy at this time regarding qualifying compensation paid to its executive officers for deductibility under Section 162(m), but will formulate such a policy if compensation levels ever approach \$1 million.

-Members of the Compensation Committee:
+MEMBERS OF THE COMPENSATION COMMITTEE:

-David A. Koch, Chairman
+John A. Meslow, Chairman

 Donald S. Fredrickson, M.D.

 Kenneth H. Keller, Ph.D.

+David A. Koch

 Kendrick B. Melrose

-John A. Meslow